hl7au/au-fhir-childhealth/pages/_includes/ncdhc-observation-bloodspot-screen-intro.md

 1.  a status
 1.  a LOINC and SNOMED code which tells you what was recorded and is taken from the “LOINC Code” & "SNOMED CT" columns respectively in the table below.
 1.  a subject (Patient)
-1.  a time indicating when the details was recorded
+1.  a time indicating when the details was taken
 1.	a performer detailing who has recorded the details.
-1.  a CodableConcept representation of the feeding status reported.
-Applicable types are defined in the ValueSet: http://hl7.org/fhir/ValueSet/newborn-feeding-status

 **Profile specific implementation guidance:**